Hadokane/CCI_PP4_Radicool_Store/README.md

   - Integrated to handle user payments.

 - [Bootstrap](https://getbootstrap.com/)
-  - Front-end library utilised for it's CSS classes.
+  - Front-end library utilised for its CSS classes.
-  - Used on all websites elements and as a responsive design tool.
+  - Used on all website elements and as a responsive design tool.

 - [Google Fonts](https://fonts.google.com/)
-  - Used to import the projects fonts.
+  - Used to import the project's fonts.

 - [Font Awesome](https://fontawesome.com/)
   - Used to import icons that were utilised contextually across the site.